-Sophomores are advised by Dr. Alicia Modenbach, who serves as both academic and career advisor.
+These students are advised by Dr. Alicia Modenbach, who serves as both academic and specialty advisor for these groups.

 Third and Fourth-year Students

-The director of undergraduate studies (DUS), currently Dr. Joseph Dvorak, serves as academic advisor to juniors and seniors.
-As academic advisor, the DUS is responsible for ensuring that students are on track to graduate.
+The student services coordinator (Dr. Modenbach) and the director of undergraduate studies (DUS), currently Dr. Joseph Dvorak, serve as academic advisors.
+Academic advisors are responsible for ensuring that students are on track to graduate.
 Either Dr. Modenbach or Dr. Dvorak review student schedules for accuracy and notify students of any issues before the semester starts.

-Students are assigned a faculty member who serves as their career advisor.
+Students are assigned a faculty member who serves as their specialty advisor.
 Advising assignments are made by matching the faculty member’s area of specialization with the student’s desired career path.
-The career advisor provides advice about topics such as choosing technical electives, possible internships and co-ops and, when appropriate, graduate school.
+The specialty advisor provides advice about topics such as choosing technical electives, possible internships and co-ops and, when appropriate, graduate school.

 - Machine systems: Dr. Joseph Dvorak or Dr. Michael Sama

 - Food and bioprocess engineering: Dr. Jian Shi